gammu/gammu/docs/manual/project/install.rst

 From Sources - Requirements
 ===========================

-Gammu does not require anything at all to build, but you might miss some features.
+Gammu does not require any special dependencies at all to build, but you might miss some features.
 Optional dependencies include:

 Bluez-libs
     - http://www.bluez.org/